usnistgov/oscal-tools/docs/content/about/_index.md

 toc:
   enabled: true
 usabanner: true
-draftbanner: true
 ---

-[OSCAL, the Open Security Controls Assessment Language](http://pages.nist.gov/OSCAL), is being developed by NIST (the National Institute of Standards and Technology) in partnership with government and industry.
-It is an open resource available for use and study by developers and organizations in the public and private sectors.
+This site is an open resource available for use and study by developers and organizations in the public and private sectors who wish to explore the Open Security Controls Assessment Language (OSCAL).

 All software presented or documented on this site, unless stated otherwise, is subject to the terms of the [NIST Disclaimer Statement](https://www.nist.gov/disclaimer), copied verbatim below (as of October 25 2021).